Ellestial/100-days-of-code/r1-log.md

 **Readings**: "JavaScript & jQuery Interactive Front-End Web Development" - Jon Duckett.
 Chapter 1.

 **Thoughts**: All this information so far feels very familiar to me.
 This is good, but also I don't want to spend too much time on too familiar of a review period.

+### Day 4: March 4, 2019

+**Today's Progress**: Watched one Advanced DOM Manipulation video in the Udemy course, started working on a counting game, and started reading Eloquent JavaScript.

+**Readings**: "Eloquent JavaScript" - Marijn Haverbeke.
+Introduction.

+**Thoughts**: I think this Eloquent JavaScript book will be very helpful.
+It's interesting even already to learn some more about computer programming, like how bits work.